What is Animal Acupuncture?

 It flows on meridians, or pathways, which connect the external surface to the internal organs of the body.

 By inserting needles into specific points on the body, we can affect the function of the internal organs and help the body to heal when the disease is present.

 Yin and Yang are equal yet opposite forces that occur in nature.

 Yin corresponds to night-time, cold, rest and calm.
-Yang corresponds to day-time, hot, activity of the body.
+Yang corresponds to daytime, hot, and activity of the body.